01Engaging Poorly Trained Staff

 Customers’ perceptions of prices are probably the main source of sour feelings about their transactions.
 All customers are not seeking bargains, but they all expect prices to be fair.

-For instance, if a customer selects an item to purchase on Tuesday that you know is going to go on sale the next day, you or your staff should point that out to them, leaving the customer to decide whether they want to buy the item today at its full price or tomorrow at discount.
+For instance, if a customer selects an item to purchase on Tuesday that you know going to go on sale the next day, you or your staff should point that out to them, leaving the customer to decide whether they want to buy the item today at its full price or tomorrow at a discount.
 If you don’t, that customer is going to feel mistreated.

 And the customer that feels taken advantage of is the one you won’t see tomorrow.